frankRose1/vidme-movie-rental/readme.md

     Send requests to http://192.168.99.100:8000

 ## CLI
 A custom CLI was built to make running common commands easier such as tests, flake8, and resetting/seeding the database.
-While the container is running, open a 2nd terminal and run ```docker-compose exec web vidme``` to see a list of commands.
+While the container is running, open a 2nd terminal(or run ```docker-compose up -d```) and run ```docker-compose exec web vidme``` to see a list of commands.

+## Tests
+If running tests make sure that you've already ran the ```docker-compose exec web vidme db reset --with-testdb``` command or there will be no test database.
+Once thats set up run ```docker-compose exec web vidme test```.
+Coverage is currently at 84%.